Trump 'repaid porn actor's hush money'

-Trump repaid his lawyer the $130,000 used to silence Stormy Daniels, says Giuliani
+Stormy Daniels case: Trump repaid lawyer 'hush money', says Giuliani

 President Donald Trump personally repaid his lawyer the $130,000 that was used to buy an adult film actor's silence about an alleged affair, his legal aide Rudy Giuliani has said.